Sign In Register

 Healthcare Facilities34

-Berwyn has an average annual temperature of 50°F (10°C).
+Berwyn experiences four distinct seasons with an average annual temperature of 50°F (10°C).
 Winters average 27°F in January while summers reach 75°F in July.
-Annual precipitation is 22.9 inches.
-The area enjoys 308 sunny days per year.
+The area gets 308 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 22.9 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 2,374 feet.

 Temperature